AshCoolman/docs/guides/frontend-dictionary.md

-# Frontend dictionary
+# Practical frontend dictionary

 _Updated: 2 Dec '15_

-The first place a developer should go when starting a new front-end technology
+Practical info for a developer about to crack open a new frontend technology

 ## Webpack